 tv

-If you're a fan of the Today Show, you may have clocked that Alex Cullen has been missing from this week's episodes.
+If you're a fan of the Today Show, you will remember that Alex Cullen hasn't been part of the lineup for months now.

-The longtime Channel 9 host has found himself embroiled in controversy after accepting a $50,000 payment in exchange for using a specific nickname on-air, by instruction from Australian billionaire Adrian Portelli.
+The longtime Channel 9 host found himself embroiled in controversy earlier this year after accepting a $50,000 payment in exchange for using a specific nickname on-air, by instruction of Australian billionaire Adrian Portelli.

 Yep, that's the same bloke who bought every house on The Block in 2024.